 If you want to be completely independent, great research is your most powerful weapon.
 You have more choices than in any of the other options, starting with finding a broker.
 A broker is a platform that allows you to buy shares on the JSE.
 Not all brokers are created equal; some offer more functionality like live data charts, but are more expensive.
 Others are completely free but offer limited functionality.

 Your second important choice is the type of account you’ll open.
-All South African residents are allowed to invest R33,000 per year in a tax-free savings vehicle.
+All South African residents (in 2022) are allowed to invest R36,000 per year in a tax-free savings vehicle.
 These are usually a great place to start because of the future tax savings.
-However, you are only allowed to hold cash and index-tracking investment products in these accounts.
+However, you are only allowed to hold cash and certain types of collective investment products in these accounts.